 The world’s most influential central banks meet 8 times a year to announce their interest rate decisions.
 The only exception is the Reserve Bank of Australia (RBA) which has 11 interest rate decisions annually.

-In addition to collecting the interest rate differential that the carry trade strategy provides, another advantage of carry trading consists of the profits that come from currency appreciation.
+In addition to collecting the interest rate differential that the carry trade strategy provides, another advantage of carrying trading consists of the profits that come from currency appreciation.

 In the previous example, where we sold the Australian dollar and bought the U.S. dollar, the AUD has fallen against the US dollar.
 Therefore, in addition to collecting the USD 0.31 interest payment, you also benefited from the downward move in the AUD/USD exchange rate.

-In the global foreign exchange market, the smart money will always follow the currency with a higher interest rate.
+In the global foreign exchange market, smart money will always follow the currency with a higher interest rate.
 So, broadly speaking you’re trading in the shadow of the smart money.
-This is another major advantage of carry trading.
+This is another major advantage of carrying trading.